Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 When tests are run in recording mode, session records are saved to the project directory automatically in a folder named 'SessionRecords'.

-__NOTE:__ recordings are copied from `netcoreapp2.1` directory by default, make sure you are running the right target framework.

 ### Sanitizing

 Secrets that are part of requests, responses, headers, or connections strings should be sanitized before saving the record.